Derived Demand

 Definition of Derived Demand:

-Derived demand is the demand for a factor of production.
-It is determined by the demand for the final good or service produced.
+A derived demand is the demand for an input used in producing a final good or service because the demand for the final good or service determines the derived demand.

 Detailed Explanation:

-Factors of production are the resources used in the ongoing production of goods or services, including labor, capital, land, and entrepreneurial vision and talent.
-Factors of production have a derived demand, meaning their demand is directly related to the demand for the final product produced.
-For example, if the demand for automobiles increases, companies will need more workers, so the demand for labor will also increase.
-The demand for labor is "derived" from the demand for cars.
+Factors of production are the resources used in the ongoing production of goods or services.
+These include labor, capital, land, and entrepreneurial vision.
+The demand for factors of production is derived, meaning it is directly related to the demand for the final products they help to create.
+For instance, if the demand for automobiles increases, companies will require more workers, leading to an increase in the demand for labor.
+Thus, the demand for labor is “derived” from the demand for cars.

-Why is the demand for all items sold in the factor market derived?
-The factor market—sometimes called the input market—is where a business buys the items used to produce the goods or services it sells.
-Ultimately, it is the demand for the final product that determines the amount a business is willing to produce.
-Since the factor market provides the resources needed to produce the final product, the demand for each factor is “derived” from the demand for the final product.
+Why is the demand for all items sold in the factor market considered derived?
+The factor market—sometimes referred to as the input market—is where businesses purchase the items needed to produce the goods or services they sell.
+Ultimately, the demand for the final product determines how much a business is willing to produce.
+Since the factor market supplies the resources necessary for producing the final product, the demand for each factor is “derived” from the demand for this final product.

 Dig Deeper With These Free Lessons: